-Rarely do we stop to ask ourselves questions about what we consume: Is this good for me?
+Rarely do we stop to ask ourselves questions about the media we consume: Is this good for me?
 Is this dense with detailed information?
 Is this important?
-Is this going to stand the test of time — say, in a week or in a year?
-Is the person writing this someone who is well informed on the issue?
+Is this going to stand the test of time?
+Is the person writing someone who is well informed on the issue?
 Asking those questions makes it clear the news isn’t good for you.

 “[W]e’re surrounded by so much information that is of immediate interest to us that we feel overwhelmed by the never-ending pressure of trying to keep up with it all.”

 Here are only a few of the problems with the news:

 First, the speed of news delivery has increased.
 We used to have to wait to get a newspaper or gossip with people in our town to get our news, but not anymore.
 Thanks to alerts, texts, and other interruptions, news finds us almost the minute it’s published.

 Second, the cost to produce news has dropped significantly.
 Some people write 12 blog posts a day for major newspapers.
 It’s nearly impossible to write something thoughtful on one topic, let alone 12.
 Over a year, this works out to writing 2880 articles (assuming four weeks of vacation).
 The fluency of the person you’re getting your news from in the subject they’re covering is near zero.
 As a result, you’re filling your head with surface opinions on isolated topics.
 Because the costs to produce the news have dropped to almost nothing, there is a lot of competition.
 (Consider the contrast with FS.
 We write 40 articles a year with 3 writers.
 It takes a lot of effort to produce timeless content.)

 Third, like other purveyors of drugs, producers of news want you to consume more of it.
 News producers perpetuate a culture of “tune in, don’t miss out, someone knows something you don’t, follow this or you’ll be misinformed, oh wait, look at this!”
 The time used to consume news comes out of time that could be used for timeless content.